10 Ways to Prevent Forest Fires

 Get news, updates, & event Info delivered right to your inbox:

-If you are wondering why wildfires are getting worse, the answer might come as a surprise: although science shows that climate change is driving the increasing severity, over 90% of forest fires in the United States are caused by human activities — and many of them can be prevented.
+If you are wondering why wildfires are getting worse, the answer might come as a surprise: although science shows that climate change is a threat multiplier that increases fire frequency and intensity, people also play a role.
+Nearly 85% of forest fires in the United States are caused by human activities — and many are preventable.

-While you may have heard about the gender reveal party that sparked the deadly El Dorado fire, many of our everyday activities can also ignite them.
-We might not be able to stop forest fires entirely because of each ecosystem's unique fire ecology, but if you reside in an area that is prone to drought or forest fires, it is important to follow fire safety guidelines to help prevent potential disasters.
+While you may have heard about the gender reveal party that sparked the deadly El Dorado fire, many everyday activities can ignite a blaze, too.
+A warming climate, a history of fire suppression, and other factors mean that fires are, unfortunately, only getting worse.
+But if you reside in an area that is prone to drought or forest fires, you can help prevent natural disasters by following simple fire safety guidelines.

 1. Don’t Set Off Pyrotechnics

 We get it: fireworks are as American as baseball and apple pie, and they sure are fun to set off.
-And gender reveal smoke bombs are all the rage these days, but in a hot and dry environment, they just aren’t worth the risk.
+And gender reveal smoke bombs are all the rage — but in a hot and dry environment, they just aren’t worth the risk.

 2. Carefully dispose of smoking materials